-Growing up in Toronto with his mother and adopted sister, Dennis filled his days helping run the family barber shop started by his late father.
+Growing up in Toronto with his mother and adopted sister, Dennis filled his days helping run the family barbershop started by his late father.
 Eventually, he set off to university to pursue his own dreams, where he received a degree in Chemical Engineering from the University of Toronto.

-Following graduation, Dennis went to work for Union Carbide, a multi-national chemical and plastic company, taking on everything from sales and marketing, to plant management, and eventually working in the head office.
+Following graduation, Dennis went to work for Union Carbide, a multi-national chemical, and plastic company, taking on everything from sales and marketing, to plant management, and eventually working in the head office.
 After 35 years at Union Carbide, Dennis again set out on his own to start a consulting business, working with startups and small businesses.

 “The ambassador role makes a huge difference for me,” says Dennis.
 “It’s nice having something to look forward to, where you’re contributing to something purposeful.
-I provide my resident perspective when the community is thinking about implementing an innovation or new program.”
+I provide my resident perspective when the company is thinking about implementing an innovation or new program.”

-Right now, Dennis is working on ways to help every resident in his community find their own purpose, whether it be through volunteering, joining a club, or finding a new hobby.
-“People need to have a sense of accomplishment, and some might find that difficult when moving into a retirement community,” says Dennis.
-“Most things are taken care of for you here, from the cooking to the cleaning.
-Everyone deserves to have the opportunity to do something purposeful.”
+Right now, Dennis is working on ways to help residents in his community find their own purpose, whether it be through volunteering, joining a club, or finding a new hobby.
+“People need to have a sense of accomplishment, and some might find that difficult when moving into a retirement residence, where most things are taken care of for you, from the cooking to the cleaning,” says Dennis.
+“Everyone deserves to have the opportunity to do something purposeful.”
 From his Resident Innovation Ambassador role to his five-string banjo lessons, Dennis lives this philosophy whole-heartedly.

 He is also working on ways for new residents to quickly feel more comfortable.
-“Some individuals that decide to move into a retirement community have an interesting period dealing with the new environment they are living in,” says Dennis.
+“Some individuals that decide to move into a retirement residence have an interesting period dealing with the new environment they are living in,” says Dennis.
 “I want them to be able to have the support they need to feel at home right away.”